MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-operational-procedures.md

 In scenarios where the use of IaaS Virtual Machines is required, some of the procedures and practices described above might differ.
 The use of Virtual Machines provides more flexibility in regards to configuration options, selection of operating systems, access to drivers and low-level operating system access as well as to the kind of software that can be installed.
 The price for that are increased operational costs and responsibility for tasks that are usually done by the cloud provider when using PaaS services.

-### Design Considerations
+### Design considerations

 - Individual VMs do not provide high availability, zone or geo-redundancy.
 - Individual VMs are not automatically updated once deployed.
 - Services running inside a VM need special treatment and additional tooling to be deployed and configured via Infra-as-Code.
 - Azure periodically updates its platform and might require a reboot.
 These reboots are usually announced in advance.
 See [Maintenance for virtual machines in Azure](/azure/virtual-machines/maintenance-and-updates) and [Handling planned maintenance notifications](/azure/virtual-machines/maintenance-notifications).

-### Design Recommendations
+### Design recommendations

 - Avoid any manual operations on virtual machines and implement proper processes to deploy and rollout changes.
 To automate provisioning of Azure resources using Infrastructure-as-Code via Bicep, Azure Resource Manager templates, Terraform or others.
 Use Azure Automation Desired State Configuration (DSC) to configure VMs.
 For Linux VMs, you can use Cloud-init.

 - Make sure that operational processes for deployment of virtual machines, updates, backup and recovery are in place and properly tested.
-To test for resiliency inject fault in application and take a note of failure and mitigate those failure.
+To test for resiliency inject fault in application and take a note of failure and mitigate those failures.

 - Ensure that strategies are in place to rollback changes to last known healthy state in case a newer version is not functioning correctly.